-English Church Architecture -
+English Church Architecture.

-GAMLINGAY, St. Mary (TL 241 523) (July 2003)
+GAMLINGAY, St. Mary (TL 241 523),

-(Bedrock: Lower Cretaceous, Lower Greensand Group)
+(Bedrock: Lower Cretaceous, Lower Greensand Group.)

-St. Mary’s church owes its impressive appearance partly to this construction material and partly to being stylistically of a piece, for externally it is everywhere Perpendicular and while windows are mostly untraceried, the uniformity of design provides an architectural example in which the whole really does seem to be more than the sum of the constituent parts.
-This is evident from the photograph above, where the two-light bell-openings which do, in fact, have supermullioned tracery, and the four-light transept windows with their modest squash tracery formed from the subarcuation of the outer lights in pairs, can be seen to contribute very little to the building’s overall effect.
-Much more important is the application of battlements to all the roof lines, and the grouping of masses provided by the cross-gabled transepts and N. sacristy, which provide the whole composition with a robust solidity.
+Gamlingay is situated on the Lower Greensand outcrop that forms a distinctive ridge for much of the distance from here to and Leighton Buzzard in Bedfordshire, dissected on the way only by the River Ivel west of Sandy.
+The church is constructed of an unmistakeable, deep rusty brown, sandstone rubble, that lays bare the underlying geology and owes its impressive appearance partly to this and partly to being stylistically all of a piece, for externally it is Perpendicular everywhere, the windows are almost all alike, being four-centred and untraceried, and all parts of the building are topped by battlements, providing a uniformity of design where the whole really does seem to be more than the sum of the constituent parts.
+This is evident from the photograph above, where the two-light bell-openings which do, in fact, have supermullioned tracery, and the four-light transept windows with their modest squash tracery formed from the subarcuation of the outer lights in pairs, contribute very little to the building’s overall effect.
+Much more important is the constant angle of pitch of the very low-pitched roofs and the grouping of masses provided by the cross-gabled transepts, the porches and N. sacristy, which endow the whole composition with a robust solidity.
 In all, the building consists of an angle buttressed W. tower with leaded flèche above, an aisled nave, N. and S. transepts, N. and S. porches, a chancel and a N. sacristy.
-The N. porch is two-storeyed and has a sexpartite vault below.
+The N. porch is two-storeyed and has a sexpartite vault above the lower storey.